daviddll396/powerdeals/README.md

 The redesign focuses on enhancing the overall user experience and providing a seamless way for consumers to purchase electricity directly from their devices.

+Home screen and Buy electricity screens are responsive for desktop and mobile only.

 ---